13. [Course]: Exposing a Database on the Web with Spring MVC

 // --------------------------------------------------------------------------------------

-// populating the tables
+// fill the tables

-List<Category> categories = new ArrayList<Category>();
+List<Categorie> categories = new ArrayList<Categorie>();

 for (int i = 0; i < 2; i++) {

-Category category = new Category(String.format("category%d", i));
+Categorie categorie = new Categorie(String.format("categorie%d", i));

 for (int j = 0; j < 5; j++) {

-category.addProduct(new Product(String.format("product%d%d", i, j), 100 * (1 + (double) (i * 10 + j) / 100),
+categorie.addProduit(new Produit(String.format("produit%d%d", i, j), 100 * (1 + (double) (i * 10 + j) / 100),

-String.format("desc%d%d", i, j));
+String.format("desc%d%d", i, j)));

 }